rinvex/laravel-authy/README.md

     > **Note:** make sure to replace `AuthySecretKey` with your key from the previous step.

 7. Done!
 You can refer to [Usage](#usage) again.

+## Upgrade

+- **Upgrading To `v2.x` From `v1.x`**

+  API implementation is 100% backword compatible, but sandbox API has been dropped since it's officially deprecated.
+Also note that PHP7 is now required.
+Lastly the config options has been changed from `services.authy.mode`, `services.authy.keys.production`, and `services.authy.keys.sandbox` to only one key `services.authy.secret` for ease of use and consistency, accordingly the environment variables `AUTHY_MODE`, `AUTHY_PRODUCTION_KEY`, and `AUTHY_SANDBOX_KEY` are replaced with only one environment variable `AUTHY_SECRET`.

 ## Changelog